genexuslabs/DotNetClasses/tools/README.md

 Example:

-ChangePublicKeyToken -a C:\DotNetClasses\GxClasses.dll -d C:\Model\KB\Web\bin
+UpdateAssemblyReference -a C:\DotNetClasses\GxClasses.dll -d C:\Model\KB\Web\bin

   -v, --verbose            Set output to verbose messages.

   -a, --assembly           Required.
 The name of the assembly that changed its strong name.

-  -d, --targetDirectory    Required.
+  -d, --directory		   Required.
 Specify the directory to search for assemblies that reference the assembly which
                            changed its strong name.
 These assemblies will be modified to link the new assembly strong name.